CN120/P2P_Networks_Project/README.md

 Peer to peer file syncing over TCP

 Running on DC Linux machines:
-git clone https://github.com/Chris300127/P2P_Networks_Project.git
-Everyone run "hostname -i" to get your machine's IP address.
+Navigate to the folder you want to download the git repo in. git clone https://github.com/Chris300127/P2P_Networks_Project.git All peers run "hostname -i" to get everyone's machine's IP address.
 Send your IP to all your peers.
 Everyone open "peers.txt" and fill it with all of your peers' IPs.
   For example, if there are 3 peers with IPs 1.1.1.1, 2.2.2.2, and 3.3.3.3,